herrphon/herrphon.github.io/_posts/2015-12-22-deploy-docker-containers-with-jenkins-and-systemd.md

 ---
 {% include JB/setup %}

-# Build Simple Image and Push to Registry:
+# Build a Simple Image and Push it to the Registry: